 4. Notify ECHA and request a Teleconference based information session (TIS) Let ECHA know of your intention to submit in advance and request a Teleconference based information session (TIS) to ask questions about the application process.

 5. Finalise your application Finalise the reports and prepare everything you need for submission.

 6. Submit your application Submit your application in one of the submission windows.

-7. Engage during the opinion development Follow your application's processing from public consultation to the development of the Committees' opinions.
+7. Engage during the opinion development Follow your application's processing from consultation to the development of the Committees' opinions.

 8. Fulfil your obligations after European Commission's decision Make sure that you fulfil any obligations after the Commission's decision, such as implementing conditions or, if you are a downstream user, notifying ECHA of your use of the substance.

 9. Submit a review report if you still need to use the substance If you need to continue using the substance after the review period, you need to submit a review report at least 18 months before the end of the review period.